State doctors on Monday said they were sick and tired of waiting for those in charge to address serious understaffing at state hospitals.

 It added that the problems were the result of both actions and omissions by the state health services organisation Okypy which oversees state hospitals and the acceptance of them by the health ministry.

-Okypy failed to address and prevent the flight of doctors from state hospitals to Gesy and as a result more physicians are walking out, the union said.
+Okypy failed to address and prevent the flight of doctors from state hospitals and as a result more physicians are walking out, the union said.

 The union said there was an attempt to cover up serious understaffing by bringing in physicians who resigned, adding it was obvious Okypy was not able to attract and hire doctors for the A&Es and other departments.